 Together, Preferred Growth Areas and Preferred Placetypes encourage an efficient and costeffective growth pattern, by clearly identifying areas for investment in servicing, while promoting development forms that are higher in density, with a mix of uses.

-torthe the second The Growth Plan Regional Structure map is shown as Figure 1.
+The Growth Plan Regional Structure map is shown as Figure 1.